psousa50/bdd-llm-experiments/spec.md

 ## Scenario

-Given A user that wants to make a reservation in a hotel And The user behaves like a normal person
+Given I'm user who want to make a reservation in hotel H3 in London, starting at tomorrow, for 3 days, for 2 guests.
+My name is Pedro Sousa.

-When The user asks for a reservation to the assistant
+  And I'm a dumb user so I can only answer one quick question at a time.
+  And The list of hotels in London is: ["H1", "H2", "H3"] And Today is 2022-01-01

+When I start a conversation with the Assistant saying that I want to book a room

 Then My assistant should make a reservation with the following data:

-- hotel: Hotel Palace
+- hotel: H3
 - name: Pedro Sousa
-- checkin: 10/10/2024
+- checkin: 2022-01-02
-- checkout: 12/10/2024
+- checkout: 2022-01-05
 - number_of_guests: 2